sumanengbd/copy-link-text/README.md

-Here’s the `README.md` file code for your project:

 # Copy Link Text Chrome Extension

 The **Copy Link Text** Chrome extension allows users to quickly copy the text content of any link (`<a>` tag) or button (`<button>` tag) to the clipboard via a right-click context menu.
 It also provides optional notifications to confirm successful copying.